openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 #### `.osis_and_translations()`

 This function returns an array.
-Each element in the array is an `[OSIS, Translation]` pair (both are strings).
+Each element in the array is an `[OSIS, Translation]` tuple (both are strings).

 ```javascript
 bcv.parse("John 3:16 NIV").osis_and_translations();